Cluster extensions

 ) in Azure Resource Manager.

-This representation in Azure Resource Manager allows you to author a policy that checks for all Azure Arc-enabled Kubernetes resources with or without a specific cluster extension.
-Once you've determined which clusters are missing the cluster extensions with desired property values, you can remediate these non-compliant resources using Azure Policy.
+This representation in Azure Resource Manager allows you to author policies that check for the presence or absence of a specific cluster extension in all Azure Arc-enabled Kubernetes resources.
+After you determine which clusters are missing cluster extensions that have specific property values, you can remediate noncompliant resources by using Azure Policy.

 The config-agent

-agent running in your cluster reads the extension type that needs to be installed, then pulls the associated Helm chart from Azure Container Registry or Azure Container Registry and installs it on the cluster.
+agent running in your cluster reads the extension type that needs to be installed.
+Then, it pulls the associated Helm chart from Azure Container Registry or Azure Container Registry and installs it on the cluster.

 Both the config-agent